umabkota/fa18-523-71/paper/paper.md

 * :o: if image is copied you need bibtex citation in caption
 * :o: grammar errors
 * :o: no contartions with `s
+* :o: see the sample on how to do images and cite them within the paper, you need to look at epub

 ### Abstract